tylerneylon/math/permutations/part1/perms1.md

 Here's a sketch of the intuitive paths we've crossed:

-[//]: # TODO HERE vvvvvv Clean up this overfull diagram.
+[//]: # TODO vvvvvv Clean up this overfull diagram.

 <div class="table3">